 The effort began with litigation in 2000 that lead to a 250,000 square mile closure to protect endangered sea turtles.
 Turtle Island and its partners released gruesome footage from driftnet vessels showcasing the continued need to address the ongoing harm to wildlife.
 The video, which included footage of a bloodied, dead dolphin, garnered millions of views and spurred thousands to call for legislative action under the #BanDeathNets campaign.

-In September 2018, California Governor Jerry Brown signed a bill (SB 1017) that will phase out the use of large-scale driftnets, marking the end of driftnets in US waters.
-Shark Stewards is providing comment to the Pacific Fisheries Management Council in San Diego in June of 2019 to eliminate this fishery from our coastline.
+In September 2018, California Governor Jerry Brown signed a bill (SB 1017) that will phase out the use of large-scale driftnets, beginning the end of driftnets in US waters.
+Shark Stewards has providing written and public comment to the Pacific Fisheries Management Council in San Diego in June of 2019 to eliminate this fishery from our coastline.